aria-ml/dataeval/docs/source/concepts/MetadataLevels.md

 | `at("unit")` — 50 rows     | `angle`, `id`, `location`, `time_of_day`, `unit_brightness`, `weather` | *the same six*        |
 | `at("instance")` — 93 rows | all six above, plus `instance_brightness`                              | `instance_brightness` |

-Two things to read off it.
-The row count is set by the view alone — `inherited` never changes how many rows there are, only how many columns describe them.
-And at the coarsest level the two columns agree, because nothing sits above `unit` for it to inherit; the axis only bites below the root.
+Two observations about this example: The row count is set by the view alone — `inherited` never changes how many rows there are, only how many columns describe them.
+And at the coarsest level the two columns agree, because nothing sits above `unit` for it to inherit.

 `inherited=False` is how you ask a question about one level's own measurements, uncontaminated by replicated context: "do the detections in this dataset vary among themselves?" rather than "do detections vary, including by which image they came from?".

-## Aggregation: moving values up, deliberately
+## Aggregation: moving values up

 Rule 2 above says values never propagate upwards and are never aggregated silently. {meth}`.Metadata.agg` is the way to do it **loudly** — you say which